 Pine nuts: With their sky-high price, pine nuts (pignoli) are a great candidate for substitution; especially in pesto, swaps work wonderfully.
 Try walnuts, almonds, unsalted cashews, hemp seeds or sunflower seeds.

-Raisins: Use an equivalent amount of any other dried fruits; try currant, cranberries, chopped prunes, dates, apricots, et cetera.
+Raisins: Use an equivalent amount of any other dried fruit; try currant, cranberries, chopped prunes, dates, apricots, et cetera.

 Rice wine vinegar, plain: Use an equivalent amount of white vinegar.